Jesse Winker Player Props: Brewers vs. Reds

-The Milwaukee Brewers, including Jesse Winker and his .379 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starting pitcher Luke Weaver and the Cincinnati Reds at American Family Field, Saturday at 4:10 PM ET.
+After hitting .185 with two doubles, six walks and five RBI in his past 10 games, Jesse Winker and the Milwaukee Brewers take on the Cincinnati Reds (who will hand the ball to Ben Lively) at 2:10 PM ET on Sunday.

-In his previous game he had a hitless performance (0-for-2) against the Cubs.
+He had a hitless performance in his most recent game (0-for-1) against the Reds.

 Jesse Winker Game Info & Props vs. the Reds